itracasa/KNI_PEN/README.md

 Source Code for KPIs - Key Performance Indicators used by a Building Energy Management Platform for Social Housing in NAVARRA, managed by NASUVINSA https://www.nasuvinsa.es/

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, GPLv3, Version 3, 29 June 2007.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.